strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

   }
 ```

 ## Create a testing environment

 The testing environment should test the application code without affecting the database, and should be able to run distinct units of the application to incrementally test the code functionality.
-A testing database and a testing Strapi instance are necessary to successfully run unit tests.
+To achieve this the following instructions will add:

+- a testing database,
+- a `strapi` instance for testing,
+- and file directories to organize the testing environment.

 ### Create a test environment database configuration file

-The test framework must have a clean and empty environment to perform valid tests and to not interfere with the development database database.
+The test framework must have a clean and empty environment to perform valid tests and to not interfere with the development database.
 Once `jest` is running it uses the `test` [environment](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) by switching `NODE_ENV` to `test`.

+1. Create the subdirectories `env/test/` in the `./config/` directory.
-1. Create a new database configuration file for the test env: `./config/env/test/database.js`.
+2. Create a new database configuration file `database.js` for the test env in `./config/env/test/`.
-2. add the following code to `./config/env/test/database.js:
+3. Add the following code to `./config/env/test/database.js`:

 ```js
 // path: ./config/env/test/database.js